Spherical cosmological models: an alternative cosmology: Beyond the mass distribution

-using the same convention as (\ref{deft}) and $M$ a measure for the total gravitating mass, since in this region the classical theorem holds that a time dependent spherical mass distribution of constant total mass creates a gravitational field beyond its boundary that is the same as the field of a point mass with a mass equal to the total gravitating mass of the mass distribution.
+using the same convention as (\ref{deft}) and $M$ a measure for the total gravitating mass.
+That these assertions can be made follows from the classical theorem that a time dependent spherical mass distribution of constant total mass creates a gravitational field beyond its boundary that is the same as the field of a point mass with a mass equal to the total gravitating mass of the mass distribution.
 We will see shortly that it is correct to use the same symbol $M$ as it was defined in (\ref{defM}).